post-pregnancy body contouring with sydney plastic surgeon dr ellis choy

 Breast feeding your child is one of the most natural and beautiful processes for a mother and baby.
 However, it can also significantly alter your breasts, particularly your nipples.

-Nipples can become stretched, areolas can become distorted and disproportioned, and the breasts themselves can become heavy, sagging and asymmetrical.
+Nipples can become stretched, areolas can become distorted and disproportioned, and the breasts themselves can become heavy, drooping and asymmetrical.

 As part of post-pregnancy body contouring, our team works to reverse these issues, reconstructing the breasts and producing a firmer, shapelier and more symmetrical bust.

-There are several ways we can achieve this.
-Combining cosmetic surgery procedures such as breast reduction, breast lift and breast augmentation to rebalance the breasts is common for personalised results that suit your unique goals.
+There are several ways we can achieve this, including breast reduction, breast lift and breast augmentation.

 Post-Pregnancy Body Contouring Recovery & Results

 Like any surgical procedure, post-pregnancy body contouring comes with its own set of risks.
-Some of the potential risks and complications include bleeding, infection, blood clots, unfavourable scarring and asymmetrical results, but this can vary depending on the unique combination of procedures performed.
+Some of the potential risks and complications include bleeding, infection, blood clots, unfavourable scarring and asymmetrical results.
+The specific risks can vary depending on the combination of procedures performed.
 Dr Choy will review the risks of surgery during your consultation.

 In some cases, surgical drains may be used.
 Compression garments are also an important part of recovery from body contouring procedures.
 These garments help reduce swelling, support healing tissues and help the body conform to its new shape.
 Patients typically wear compression garments for six to eight weeks after abdominal or body contouring procedures.